 Mary How died of bowel cancer aged 46.
 Earlier detection of this disease could have saved her life, and so the Trust was set up in 1988 in Mary's memory, to give others the chance of free health screenings.

-We test for bowel cancer, prostate cancer, abdominal aortic aneurysm and other serious illnesses like diabetes and heart disease.
+The test includes a fit (blood) test for bowel cancer, prostate cancer, abdominal aortic aneurysm and other serious illnesses like diabetes and heart disease.
 If results reveal abnormalities, you and your GP can take immediate action.
-Find out more about the Mary How Trust at our website here.
+Find out more about the Mary How Trust at our website.

-Mr Smith's Mary How Trust bowel cancer led to an urgent colonoscopy.
-Mr Smith was diagnosed with bowel cancer, but this early intervention meant his treatment was completely successful.
+Mr Smith's Mary How Trust bowel cancer screening led to an urgent colonoscopy and this early intervention meant his treatment was completely successful.

 "This was a lifeline that I couldn't get elsewhere.
 I am very grateful."

 The Mary How Trust is where it is today - and where it will be tomorrow - because of strong support from the local community.
-Together, we are giving people a healthier future!
+Together, they are giving people a healthier future!

 You can visit the Pulborough Medical Group website here for more information.